-Taking GCSE Art Textiles will enable you to further your studies in A Level courses in Art and Design, Art Textiles, Photography and also at University.
-There are many careers leading on from an A Level or degree in Art and Design, such as architecture, ceramics, costume design, fashion design, graphic design, illustration, interior design, fashion marketing, fashion photography, film, new media design, model-making, printing, engraving, stage and set design, textile design.
+Opting for GCSE Art (Photography) will enable you to further your studies in A Level courses in Fine Art, Photography and subsequently at University or Art Foundation.
+There are many careers leading on from an A Level or Degree in Art and Design Photography, for example commercial photographer, photojournalist, animator, fine art photography, fashion photographer, forensic photographer and visual merchandiser.